-INTENT: The application of flexible land use controls to the development of land is often difficult or impossible within the traditional zoning district regulations.
-In order to permit the use of more advantageous techniques of land development and to facilitate implementation of the Nassau County Comprehensive Plan, it is often necessary to establish Mixed Employment Centers (MECs) in which development is in harmony with the general purpose and intent of this Ordinance and the adopted Nassau County Comprehensive Plan.
-However, development in a MEC differs in one or more respects from the usual application of provisions of this Ordinance.
-The objective of a MEC is to encourage ingenuity, imagination and design efforts on the part of builders, architects, site planners and developers, to produce developments which are in keeping with overall land use intensity and open space objectives of this Ordinance, while departing from the strict application of use, setback, height, and minimum lot size requirements of the various zoning districts.
-The intent of this district is to permit such flexibility and provide performance criteria for mixed employment center development which:
+INTENT: The application of flexible land use controls to the development of land is often difficult or impossible within traditional zoning district regulations.
+In order to permit the use of more flexible land use regulations, to facilitate use of the most advantageous techniques of land development and to facilitate implementation of the Nassau County Comprehensive Plan, it is often necessary to establish Mixed Employment Genters (MECs) in which development is in harmony with the general purpose and intent of this ordinance and the adopted Nassau County Comprehensive Plan.
+However, development in a MEC differs in one (1) or more respects from the usual application of provisions of this ordinance.
+The objective of a MEC is to encourage ingenuity, imagination and design efforts on the part of builders, architects, site planners and developers, to produce developments which are in keeping with overall land use intensity and open space objectives of this ordinance, while departing from the strict application of use, setback, height, and minimum lot size requirements of the various zoning districts.
+The intent of this district is to permit-such flexibility and provide performance criteria for mixed employment center development which:

-- A. Permit a creative approach to the development of land; - B. Accomplish a more desirable environment than would be possible through the strict application of minimum requirements of this ordinance; - C. Provides for an efficient use of land, resulting in small networks of utilities and streets and thereby lower development costs; - D. Enhances the appearance of the area through preservation of natural features, the provision of underground utilities, where possible, and the provision of recreation areas and open space in excess of existing zoning and subdivision requirements; - E. Provides an opportunity for new approaches to ownership; - F. Provides an environment of stable character compatible with surrounding areas; - G. Retains property values over the years.
+- (A) Permits a creative approach to the development of land; - (B) Accomplishes a more desirable environment than would be possible through the strict application of minimum requirements of this ordinance; - (C) Provides for an efficient use of land, resulting-in-small-networks of utilities and streets and thereby lower development costs; - (D) Enhances the appearance of the area through preservation of natural features, the provision of underground utilities, where possible, and the provision of recreation areas and open space in excess of existing-zoning and subdivision requirements; - (E) Provides an opportunity for new approaches to ownership; - (F) Provides an environment of stable character compatible with surrounding areas; - (G) Retains property values over the years.